 8. Cost Per Lead

 Do you know how much it costs to acquire a lead?
-This is a critical piece you must formulate to be able to find out your Projected Return on Investment (ROI).
-To find the Cost Per Lead, you would divide your marketing cost by your total leads for a given period of time.
-If you spent $200 on marketing and acquired 40 leads, your Cost Per Lead would be $5.
+This is a critical piece you must formulate to be able to find out your projected return on investment (ROI).

 9. Lead to Close Ratio